carevealed/PBCore/README.md

 Description
 ===========
-Generates PBCore xml files from data exported from CONTENTdm and derivates technical metadata from any data files that are located in the same folder.
+Generates PBCore xml files from data exported from CONTENTdm and derives technical metadata from any data files that are located in the same folder.

 To Install